 Still, all five of his official albums debuted inside Billboard’s U.S. Top 5.

-Miller would not be considered a “lyricist”, on a tier occupied by many rap greats of yesteryear.
+Miller was not considered a “lyricist”, on a tier occupied by rap legends of yesteryear.

 There isn’t a musical style that he can be accurately described as having helped ‘pioneer’.